Nathan-HB/Node-Drawing-App/README.md

 # Node-Drawing-App
-A web based drawing app built using node
+A web based drawing app built using nodeJS.